ashiq24/Scale_Equivarinat_Fourier_Layer/README.md

 # Overview
 This is the official implementation of "Truly Scale-Equivariant Deep Nets with Fourier Layers" accepted at NeurIPS 2023.

+In computer vision, models must be able to adapt to changes in image resolution to effectively carry out tasks such as image segmentation; This is known as scale-equivariance.
+Recent works have made progress in developing scale-equivariant convolutional neural networks, e.g., through weight-sharing and kernel resizing.
+However, these networks are not truly scale-equivariant in practice.
+Specifically, they do not consider anti-aliasing as they formulate the down-scaling operation in the continuous domain.
+To address this shortcoming, we directly formulate down-scaling in the discrete domain with consideration of anti-aliasing.
+We then propose a novel architecture based on Fourier layers to achieve truly scale-equivariant deep nets, i.e., absolute zero equivariance-error.
+Following prior works, we test this model on MNIST-scale and STL-10 datasets.
+Our proposed model achieves competitive classification performance while maintaining zero equivariance-error.

 ## Setup Dependencies
 For a full list of requirements, please refer to ***Scale_Equivarinat_Fourier_Layer/requirements.txt***.
 To install the dependencies, please execute: